-A strong commitment to education is the best investment for a strong economy and our future competitiveness in the global economy.
-I am committed to strengthening our K-12 public school system, supporting our teachers, and ensuring all children receive a first-class education.
-Reforms to No Child Left Behind must be made to end the one size fits all approach to learning and heavy emphasis on testing under the current education law.
-Jobs requiring at least a two-year degree will grow twice as fast in the coming years as jobs requiring no college degree.
+Congressmember Karen Bass believes a strong commitment to education is the best investment for a strong economy and our future competitiveness in the global economy.
+Especially amid a global pandemic, she is committed to strengthening our K-12 public school system, supporting our teachers, and ensuring all children receive a first-class education.
 It is essential that our students are adequately prepared for college and the cost of college tuition is affordable.

 More on Education

 “As the public health crisis continues to worsen, a growing number of states and cities across the country are issuing stay-at-home orders and closing schools,” wrote the Members in their letter.
 “To ensure equal learning opportunities during the pandemic, schools are increasingly adopting distance learning strategies to bring the classroom into students’ homes.
 However, this can prove challenging for many high poverty urban and rural school districts that may lack the resources to connect disadvantaged students to digital devices or high-speed internet.”

 "The Office of Management and Budget completed its review of the Title IX overhaul on Friday, March 27, clearing the path for Secretary DeVos to release the final rule.
 The move is particularly baffling in light of school closures, numerous stakeholders urging the Administration not to take this action, and the White House’s instructions to all federal agencies to “prioritize all resources to slow the transmission of COVID-19.”

 The law in question, Section 484(r) of the Higher Education Act, suspends federal college aid from FAFSA for any person who is convicted of a drug offense.
 The law has discouraged thousands from even applying for aid and has denied aid from many as well.